 Is it the first place data is recorded?

-The source is the earliest record – the first place that data is documented.
+The source is the earliest record – the first place data is documented.
 If corrections or revisions need to be made, changes shouldn’t obscure prior entries.
 Paper source documents should be preserved and kept in their original form.

 When the first record is electronic, an audit trail can track any and all subsequent queries and changes.

-Are all the details correct?
+Are all the details right?

-Need an easy-to-use EDC system?
 Advarra EDC allows users to build custom forms, set up edit checks, and use forms across multiple protocols to decrease duplicate data entry and error.